tanyongzheng/AbpvNext/README.md

             Configure<AbpDbContextOptions>(options =>
             {
                 /* The main point to change your DBMS.
-                 * See also WebApiDemoMigrationsDbContextFactory for EF Core tooling. */ options.UseSqlServer();
+                 * See also ProjectNameMigrationsDbContextFactory for EF Core tooling. */ options.UseSqlServer();
             });